UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-24-notes-lecture2.md

 #### An example of loss for predicting the next point

-In the case of density estimation, if the task is to reconstruct the density itself, a reasonable choice is to pick an **intrinsic loss**.
+In the case of density estimation, if the task is to reconstruct the density itself, a reasonable choice is to pick an [intrinsic loss](http://link.springer.com/article/10.1007/BF00133173).
 However, density estimation is usually an intermediate step for another task, in which case the loss should  be defined on this final task rather than on the intermediate density estimation task.

 However, in certain prediction or non-informative setting, the intrinsic loss gives you a "default" choice of loss defined by computing distance of two distribution or densities (here the "action" is to pick one value for the latent z):
 \begin{eqnarray}